xwgroupcityu/xwgroupcityu.github.io/_pages/research.md

 # Research

 Our overarching goal is to explore and understand atmospheric compositions and their impacts on pollution and climate.
-To do so, we use chemical transport models (CTM) together with observations (from all scales: ground, drone, aircraft, satellite, etc.) to study the chemistry and physics in the atmosphere.
+To do so, we use chemical transport models (CTM) together with observations (from all scales: ground, drone, aircraft, satellite, etc.) to study the chemistry and physics in the atmosphere and biosphere.

 Here are the main research themes in our group:

-## Modeling of Global Tropospheric Chemistry
+## Modeling of Global and Regional Tropospheric Chemistry

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/chlorine.jpg){: style="width: 480px; float: right; border: 10px;padding:15px"}